I always love a colorful and welcoming sign!

 Don and I didn't have reservations because we had expected to stay in an historic 4-room hotel in Creede, CO.
 Wild fires ended up closing the only highway, that could take us to our little Colorado town, so we headed for Taos.

 I'm surprised we got a room at all.
-The 2-lane road in front of the Inn was bumper to bumper with traffic and many of the rooms had already being given out to firefighters, .who looked exhausted.
+The 2-lane road in front of the Inn was bumper to bumper with traffic and many of the rooms had already been given out to firefighters.
+The workers checking in, looked exhausted.

 Only in the early morning could I get a good look at the cute building without cars.
 This wonderful little inn has a curious history.